medical-genomics-group/JODIE/README.md

 + trace_V.png: (co)variances as function of iterations
 + trace_Z.png: number of included markers as function of iterations

-## Association studies
-Check if marker is included by checking if beta pm variance includes 0.

 ## Simulations
 Two types of simulations can be generated:
 1. Including a simulated genotype